vexx32/chocolatey.org/chocolatey/Website/Views/Blog/ChocolateyRedesign.md

 ##### 4. Show/Hide All Files
 <img class="border img-fluid mb-3" src="/content/images/blog/redesign-show-hide.gif" alt="Show/Hide Files in Moderation View" title="Show/Hide Files in Moderation View">

+### Other Changes are Coming

+* Documentation - We are working on making the documentation much more consumable to allow you to easily find what you need and get the proper information, with the proper context to you in a much more approachable format.
+* Better Moderation Flow - We'll be streamlining some of the moderation flow.
+* Updated Infrastructure - We've nearly outgrown our current infrastructure and we'll be making some long-planned for changes that ensure better availability and uptime.

+And these are just the more near-term changes!
+Stay tuned, as we have some more interesting things under wraps that we think you are going to love!